ArghyaChatterjee/image-inspector/README.md

 ```

 ## Depth Image Intrinsics and Distortions
 Depth images have associated **camera info**.
 The **camera info** provides essential calibration and metadata about the camera that captured the depth image.
-This information is critical for interpreting depth values correctly and for projecting depth pixels into 3D space
+This information is critical for interpreting depth values correctly and for projecting depth pixels into 3D space.

 ---